Liqueur

 Did You Know?

-- 1.Chartreuse, created by French monks in 1737, contains 130 secret ingredients and remains one of the most complex liqueurs; only two monks at a time know the complete recipe
+- 1.Chartreuse, created by Carthusian monks in 1737, contains 130 secret plant ingredients and remains one of the most complex liqueurs ever produced—the exact recipe is known only to three monks at any given time

 Plating Guidance